artanzand/artanzand.github.io/_posts/2021-12-11-activation-functions.md

 ## Choosing Activation Functions for Hidden Layers

 The first rule of thumb for this selection is that the same activation function is usually used for all hidden layers.
-This is common in practice to limit the number of hyperparameters that need to be optimized (e.g. number of layers, dimension of layers, learning rate, number of iterations, regularization parameters like dropout layers, momentum, batch size, etc.).
+This is common in practice to limit the number of hyperparameters that need to be optimized (e.g. number of layers, number of hidden units, learning rate, number of iterations, regularization parameters like dropout layers, momentum term, batch size, etc.).

 In modern neural networks, it is recommended to use ReLU as a default activation function for hidden layers ([Deep Learning, 2016](https://www.deeplearningbook.org/)) especially for Multilayer Perceptron (MLP) and Convolutional Neural Networks (CNN).
 Sigmoid and tanh were very popular till 2010 but are rarely used today with the advent of faster functions like ReLU (watch [this](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=1&ab_channel=3Blue1Brown) for intuition on computation cost).